Bronwen Konecky

 Bronwen Konecky is a paleoclimatologist and climatologist whose particular area of focus lies in the past and present effect of climate change in the tropics.
-She is an assistant professor in the Department of Earth and Planetary Sciences at Washington University in St. Louis.
+She is an associate professor in the Department of Earth and Planetary Sciences at Washington University in St. Louis.

 Education and academic career

 In her senior year of high-school, Konecky took an A.P.
 Environmental Science class which sparked her curiosity into the sciences.
 Konecky would then go on to receive a B.A. in Environmental Sciences though Barnard College of Columbia University in 2005.
 In 2010, she graduated with a Sc.M. in Geological Studies from Brown University before receiving a Ph.D. in Geological Studies from the same institution in 2013.
 At Brown University, Konecky was a student of James M. Russell.
 Konecky's dissertation “Decadal to Orbital Scale Climate Change in the Indian Ocean Region: Precipitation Isotopic Perspectives from East Africa and Indonesia” focuses on the effects changes in climate have had on rainfall in the Indian Ocean Region through analysis of stable isotopes in lake sediments.